 Futo Estate was founded by Tom and Kyle Futo.
 Originally from Wichita, Kansas they have lived in Napa for a number of years.
 It is rare when a new 100% estate producer opens a physical winery within Oakville.
 If you are determined to acquire land in Oakville you must either purchase a winery or existing vineyards.
 There are very few “new” vineyards in Oakville and part of Futo’s Estate originally consisted of new vineyard plantings.
-13 acres are planted to vine with the majority of the estate set on steep wooded hillside acreage in the western part of Oakville.
+In 2004 they purchased 115 acres (never before planted); today 13 acres are planted to vine with the majority of the estate set on steep wooded hillside acreage in the western part of Oakville.
+Later additions to their original purchase brought their ownership up to 155 acres.
 Micro terroir always plays a part in this, the “tenderloin region of Cabernet Sauvignon”, to quote former Futo’s General Manager Joshua Lowell.
 Aside from top vineyards located in this part of the valley, from an aesthetic point of view this “hidden” part of Oakville is one of Napa’s more picturesque locations.

 It is clear there is a well-focused passion and attention to making the best wines as possible from the estate.
 The focus is two-fold; building a wine estate for longevity yet simultaneously creating the best possible wines from each vintage.
 While this is a relatively new physical winery the estate is certainly not and already maintains a proven history.
 Part of Futo Estate is the former Oakford Vineyard property; well-regarded winemakers who made wine for Oakford in the past include Heidi Peterson Barrett and Marco DiGuilio.
-Other coveted producers in this vineyard neighborhood include Harlan Estate and Bond Winery.
+Other coveted producers in this vineyard neighborhood include Harlan Estate, Bond Winery and Martha’s Vineyard.

-From a vineyard standpoint this is a unique part of the Napa Valley in that it is tucked away from the main valley floor and the soils are a combination of both benchland as well as true hillside slopes (Mayacamas Mountains).
+From a vineyard standpoint their Oakville property is a unique part of the Napa Valley in that it is tucked away from the main valley floor and the soils are a combination of both benchland as well as true hillside slopes (Mayacamas mountains).
 The soils here are very rocky and well drained and the vineyards are separated into 5 different sites each of which contains a number of individual 1/2 acre blocks.

 David Abreu planted many of the vines on site; Clark Vineyard Management (a well respected vineyard management company based in the Napa Valley) helped Futo transition to their own vineyard management team.
 Their in-house vineyard management team makes the extra steps in terms of quality – hand selecting only the fruit they want to ripen, keeping the grapes from the vines at the end of the rows separate during the wine making process (not using this fruit in their own wines), and only using free run juice in their wines (no pressing).